 The Hub Ports Connect Status register is cleared to zero by reset or USB bus reset, then set to match the hardware configuration by the hub repeater hardware.
-The Reserved bits [7..4] should always read as '0' to indicate no connection.
+The Reserved bits [4..7] should always read as '0' to indicate no connection.

-Hub Ports Speed ----- ------- -------

 Hub Ports Speed

+Address ()x4A ----------- ------

 Bit # 7 6 5 4 3 2 1 0

 Bit Name Reserved Reserved Reserved Reserved Port 4 Speed Port 3 Speed Port 2 Speed Port 1 Speed

 Read/Write R/W R/W R/W R/W R/W R/W R/W R/W

 Reset 0 0 0 0 0 0 0 0

-Figure 18-2.
+Figure 16-2.
 Hub Ports Speed

-Bit [0..3]: Port x Speed (where x = 1..4)
+Bit [0..3]: Port x Speed (where x = 1..4).

-Set to 1 if the device plugged in to Port x is Low-speed; Set to 0 if the device plugged in to Port x is Full-speed.
+Set to 1 if the device plugged in to Port x is Low Speed; Set to 0 if the device plugged in to Port x is Full Speed.

 The Hub Ports Speed register is cleared to zero by reset or bus reset.
 This must be set by the firmware on issuing a port reset.
-The Reserved bits [7..4] should always read as '0.'
+The Reserved bits [4..7] should always read as '0.'

-Enabling/Disabling a USB Device 18.2
+16.2 Enabling/Disabling a USB Device

 After a USB device connection has been detected, firmware must update status change bits in the hub status change data structure that is polled periodically by the USB host.
 The host responds by sending a packet that instructs the hub to reset and enable the downstream port.
-Firmware then sets the bit in the Hub Ports Enable register, Figure 18-3, for the downstream port.
-The hub repeater hardware responds to an enable bit in the Hub Ports Enable register by enabling the downstream port, so that USB traffic can flow to and from that port.
+Firmware then sets the bit in the Hub Ports Enable register (Figure 16-3), for the downstream port.
+The hub repeater hardware responds to an enable bit in the Hub Ports Enable register (Figure 16-3) by enabling the downstream port, so that USB traffic can flow to and from that port.